motiwari/motiwari.github.io/_posts/2019-05-20-build-a-blog-using-devlopr-jekyll.md

 ##### **Step 6** - Publish Your Changes

-After you are happy with your blog.
+After you are happy with your projects.
 It's time to show it to the world.
-There are several ways which are possible for deploying the blog for free.
+There are several ways which are possible for deploying the projects for free.
 Below is the list of build guides :

-Move to your Blog Directory and commit your Changes Locally
+Move to your projects Directory and commit your Changes Locally

 `$ cd yourusername.github.io`
 `$ git add .`
-`$ git commit -m "made changes to my blog"`
+`$ git commit -m "made changes to my projects"`

 Push your changes to Github